stg-tud/SID-UP/README.txt

 	./CaseStudies/src/main/scala/projections/benchmark/Benchmark.scala

 Lines 37 and 40 can be modified to adjust the workload.
 With the default workload, execution takes upwards of one hour.
+Please make sure to recompile and -package the code after modifying these parameters by executing the command:

+	> sbt stage

 # reactive framework comparison with artificial network delays